Frequently Asked Questions

-There are many benefits to purchasing off the plan.
-The process gives you time to finalise your current living arrangement (whether this involves the sale of a family home or the end of a rental tenancy) and potentially save more money towards your new home if required.
-Buying off the plan also gives you potential flexibility for variations to the final product and provides you with a new home warranty to ensure a perfect home.
-There are also potential tax benefits for buying off the plan – these should be discussed with an accountant or financial planner.
+There are many benefits to purchasing ‘off the plan’.
+The process gives you time to finalise your current living arrangement (whether this involves the sale of a family home or the end of a rental tenancy) and gives you the opportunity to potentially save more money towards your new home if required.
+Buying ‘off the plan’ also gives you potential flexibility for variations to the final product and provides you with a new home warranty to ensure a perfect home.
+There are also potential tax benefits for buying off the plan – these should be discussed with an Accountant or Financial Planner.

 How much deposit will I need to buy off the plan?

-You’ll most likely need to pay a 10% deposit when you sign the contract, with the balance due when it is finalised.
+You’ll most likely need to pay a 10% deposit when you sign the contract, with the balance due when the apartment is finished and you settle.

 Why buy in Brisbane?

 Deciding to buy a home (whether it is an investment property or one to live in) in driven by numerous different factors.
 If the home is to be your principal place of residence, you will need to consider your desired lifestyle, location and proximity to amenities.
 At Siera Group, we take these factors into consideration when designing our Developments, and we understand the Brisbane lifestyle.

 Brisbane is a strong growth city with a ‘slow and steady wins the race’ attitude towards property growth, meaning that buying in the right location will likely yield long-term growth and success.
 When it comes to investments, Brisbane offers great value for money backed by strong rental yields, which ensures your investment property not only stacks up financially but also appeals to potential tenants.
 Your tenants care as much about where they live as you do, so buying an investment property that you would live in is one way to guarantee limited-to-no periods of vacancy.